ovh/svfs/README.md

 ### Caching

-Caching can be seens as a 2-layer cache where SVFS is layer 1 and the Kernel layer 2.
+Caching can be seen as a 2-layer cache where SVFS is layer 1 and the Kernel layer 2.

-SVFS cache configuration is described below.
+You should adapt SVFS cache configuration to your network connection and system resources.
+For instance a high latency system with low bandwith should maximize the cache entry size and use high ttls while a system with a reliable connection should lower these parameters or set access rates.
+Listing large directories or segmented objects too frequently from your storage provider may significantly slow down SVFS performance.

+Available options are :
-* Targeted cache size : `--cache-max-entries`.
-Default is -1 (it grows unlimited).
+* `--cache-max-entries` : targeted cache size.
+Default value is -1 (it grows unlimited).
-* Targeted cache entry timeout : `--cache-ttl`.
-Default is 1 minute.
+* `--cache-max-access` : targeted cache entry access count.
+Default value is -1 (unlimited).
-* Targeted cache entry access count : `--cache-max-access` Default is -1 (unlimited).
+* `--cache-ttl`: targeted cache entry timeout.
+Default value is 1 minute.

 ### Limitations
 For the moment the following limitations will kick-in :